 It’s essential that you have a solid understanding of how to correctly maneuver through the legal pitfalls of billing for your services, or you could end up like the physicians in the cases above.
-Don’t take a chance, sign up for this must-attend online training session today.
+Don’t take a chance, sign up for this must-attend medical billing training session today.

 Heidi has 20 years of experience in health care legal and compliance related issues.
 Her experience includes positions at a large hospital corporation, serving as a compliance officer for a sleep lab/DME company and a compliance director, chief privacy officer and interim chief compliance officer at a medical device manufacturer.